Day Surgery Center

 your day surgery room.

-- The day surgery nurse will start an IV.
+- The nurse will start an IV.
+Depending upon your procedure, you may be asked

 - You will meet some members of your surgical team in Day Surgery.
 This includes: